 In the Spring of 2014 we were fortunate to receive a Breaking Ground Grant from UMBC, and we were able to create an Asian Food Pantry for the low-income Asian senior citizens at the Longwood apartment complex.
 Phil Alpern, Rachel McCloud and Kelitah Armstrong were the student interns who literally created the Asian Food Pantry, implemented and maintained it during the semester.
 Community outreach included UMBC, Asian and non-Asian churches, Boy Scout troops and the two Chinese schools located in Howard County, Maryland as well as local businesses.
-We will be expanding the Asian Food Pantry in the Fall 2014 semester, and are currently recruiting students.
+We are expanding the Asian Food Pantry during the Fall 2014 semester, and are currently recruiting students for the Spring 2015 semester internship cycle.
 We invite you to apply for the following internships:

 1. Work as an intern interpreter (ASIA 399 1-3 credits) translating for the Chinese and Korean residents at Longwood Apartments in Columbia, Maryland.
 We are looking for students fluent in Chinese or Korean, who have a car on campus.
 You can set your own hours.
 You may also be assisting with music, English, and exercise classes as well as any other classes you would like to start at the building.
 Each credit hour requires 40 hours of work at the building.

 2. Work as an intern on the Asian Food Pantry project (ASIA 399 2-3 credits) for low-income Asian senior citizens living at Longwood Apartments in Columbia, Maryland.
 Required meetings are Mondays, on UMBC’s campus from 12-12:50 p.m.
 Students will need transportation once a month for the food deliveries.
 You do not need to be fluent in an Asian language to work as an intern on the Asian Food Pantry.
 Each credit hour requires 40 hours of work on the Asian Food Pantry project, most of which is done from campus.